-Microwaves used to have a terrible reputation, but these squat little boxes have a lot of uses beyond preparing ready meals for depressed singletons.
-These microwaves can do a lot more than simply heat up pizza, cook meat while leaving it looking raw, and performing the general food texture and taste-ruining duties they have traditionally fulfilled.
+Even the best microwaves used to have a terrible reputation, but these squat little boxes have a lot of uses beyond preparing ready meals for depressed singletons.
+These microwaves can do a lot more than just heating up pizza, cooking meat while leaving it looking raw, and performing the general food texture- and taste-ruining duties they have traditionally fulfilled.
 That's because these are the best microwave ovens and also combi ovens, which combine the arcane power of radioactive food bombardment with more traditional convection and grill cooking.

 A new combi oven or microwave (or meecrowaavé as Nigella Lawson puts it – ask your mum if you have no idea who she is) could be a very handy purchase if you are off to college or university.
 Speedy, convenient and compact, they can do everything from the obvious – reheating food and heating ready meals – to the not-so-obvious – they're a very healthy way to cook veg, believe it or not.
 Want to know more?

 • The best back to school deals – everything you need in one place

 Whatever your needs or educational status, we have tested a range of microwaves and combi ovens.
 So these are the best microwaves the market has to offer.